ELP FELLOWSHIP PROGRAMS

 To apply to our 2020 Fellowship Programs, please click on the appropriate link in the box on the right-hand side of this page.
 Please note that the Delaware River Watershed Network can be found under "Special Programs".

-For questions regarding our Delaware Regional Watershed Network, Eastern Regional Network, New England Regional Network or National Fellowship Programs, please contact Jessica Seeley at 570-350-5138.
+For questions regarding our Delaware Regional Watershed Network, Chesapeake Regional Network, Eastern Regional Network, New England Regional Network or National Fellowship Programs, please contact Lori Braunstein at 609-238-3449.

-For questions regarding our Great Lakes Regional Network, Chesapeake Regional Network, Pacific Regional Network, or Pacific Northwest Regional Network Fellowship Programs, please contact Juan Lazo Bautista at 714-483-2778.
+For questions regarding our Great Lakes Regional Network, Pacific Regional Network, or Pacific Northwest Regional Network Fellowship Programs, please contact Juan Lazo Bautista at 714-483-2778.